-In this blog post, I’ve set out to share my best recommendations on how you can widen the reach of your audience on Facebook and boost your success on the social network.
+In this blog post, we set out to share our best recommendations on how you can widen the reach of your audience on Facebook and boost your success on the social network.
 Enjoy!

 Nobody wants to engage with a boring brand.
 Think of your presence on Facebook like a show performance: your content should be there to educate, enlighten and entertain.
-To generate engagement and increase Facebook audience reach, showcase your staff, behind the scenes clips and shine the light on your customers and how your products or service is solving their problem.
+To generate engagement and increase Facebook audience reach, create content where you can showcase your staff, behind the scenes clips, and shine a light on your customers and how your products or services are solving their problem.

-Hashtags today are everywhere and you need to learn how to incorporate them into your social media strategy to increase your Facebook reach.
-Start by searching for hashtags that would be relevant to your business (including your business name) and see if people are already using them.
+Hashtags today are everywhere and you need to learn how to incorporate them into your social media strategy to increase your organic reach and get seen on your followers' News Feed.
+To develop your Facebook hashtag strategy, start by searching for hashtags that would be relevant to your business (including your business name) and see if people are already using them.
 You’ll also want to search for currently trending (or viral) hashtags to see if you might be able to create a connection with your brand and piggyback on existing engagement.
-You can use a social media analytics tool to provide. you with such insight.
+You can use a social media analytics tool to provide you with this type of insight.

 Just click the Change link in the comment section, select your business page, and write your (interesting, thought-provoking) comment.
-Your comment will be seen by everyone who is reading the comments thus increasing your business page Facebook reach.
+This will be seen by everyone who is reading the comments thus increasing your business page's organic reach on Facebook.

 “Like this post if you love pizza!”